Diploma in Engineering Science (N93)

 This module aims to provide students with the fundamental skills in applying mathematics to solve engineering problems.
 The emphasis of the teaching and learning is on applications and problem solving.
 Topics include analytic geometry, exponential & logarithmic functions, trigonometric functions, complex numbers & applications, differentiation & applications, basic integration & applications.
 Materials on MOOC platforms could be adapted in module delivery.

 This module provides a foundation in electricity covering basic concepts of electrical circuits and the methods used to analyse them.
 The module emphasises the understanding of the basic electrical circuit laws (Ohm’s Law, Kirchhoff’s Voltage and Current Laws) and network theorems, and their application to electrical network analysis.
-Topics covered include fundamentals of electricity, network theorems, capacitance, electromagnetic induction and inductance.
+Topics covered include fundamentals of electricity, network theorems, capacitance, electromagnetic induction and inductance, AC waveform and transformer fundamentals.

-This module introduces students to the study of external forces in two dimensions and their effect on particles and rigid bodies that are at rest.
-Students learn the skills to analyse the forces acting on the bodies by drawing free-body diagrams and applying the conditions of equilibrium.
-Topics include forces and resultants, moments and couples, equilibrium and the concepts of plane friction.
-This module also aims to equip students with the skills to analyse problems of rigid bodies in motion.
-Only linear motion in two dimensions will be covered.
-Topics include kinematics and kinetics of linear motion.
+This module introduces students to the study of external forces in two dimensions and their effect on particles and rigid bodies that are at rest and at simple linear motion.
+Students learn the knowledge and skills to analyze the forces acting on the bodies by drawing free-body diagrams and applying the conditions of equilibrium.
+This module also aims to equip students with the skills to analyze problems of rigid bodies in two dimensions linear motion.
+Topics include forces and resultants, moments and couples, equilibrium, plane friction, kinematics and kinetics of linear motion.

 This practice-oriented module equips students with basic knowledge and skills in computer programming using a suitable high-level language.
 The main topics include basic computer programming concepts and fundamental programming constructs such as sequences, selection, and repetition.